-The artists are only part of the problem here.
-Most are acting in good faith, making what they want and then selling it.
-But at least some of them are complicit, catering to hungry, high-yield risk-averse buyers, eager to be part of a rapidly widening niche industry.
-It’s called Modest Abstraction, Neo-Modernism, M.F.A.
+The artists here are just part of the issue.
+Most of them behave in honesty, do whatever they want, and afterward sell it.
+But at least many of them are culpable, catering to hungry, elevated-risk, value-averse investors anxious to be part of a quickly expanding lucrative industry.
+It is called Mild Abstraction, Neo-Modernism, M.F.A.
 Abstraction, and Crapstraction.
-We like the term coined by the artist-critic Walter Robinson: Zombie Formalism.
+We like the term made up by critic Walter Robinson: Zombie Formalism.

-Galleries everywhere are awash in these brand-name wallpaper looking canvases, mimicking creations of past influences.
-Art fairs are inundated with.
-These artists imitate the good old days of abstraction.
+Galleries almost everywhere are abundant in these wallpaper looking canvases, imitating the works of past influences.
+The art fairs are overflowing with litter alike.
+Such artists are mimicking the good old days of creativity.

 The work is decorator-friendly in a contemporary apartment especially.
 It feels “ok-ish” however offers no insight into anything at all.
 It’s all done in shades, deployed in uninventive arrangements.
 The idea is to tell us they can paint.
 Much of this work lacks the music.
 Instead, the visual is blending in.

-In the end, we have to ask ourselves, is all contemporary abstract art so bad?
-Certainly, there are those painters who are doing their job better.
-Trendsetters have created a mess in the art market for financial sake and it comes to a halt.
-And we have to wonder are artists to be blamed?
-After more than a year, the debate is still in turmoil and we'll just have to see how the events unfold in the future and whether the production of zombie formalist art will decrease if the art market climate changes.
+Finally, we have to wonder, is all abstract contemporary art so terrible?
+There are, of course, those artists who do their job adequately.
+Trendsetters or so-called taste-makers have built chaos in the art market for financial purposes, and it's coming to an end.
+But we have to question ourselves, are the artists to be held accountable?
+After more than a decade, the argument is still in chaos, so we'll only have to see how circumstances will unfold in the future and if the output of zombie formalist art will decrease if the climate shifts in the art market.